By Mike Spack, PE, PTOE

 - Merge cyclists with vehicles at slow speeds and low volumes, separate cyclists from fast speeds and high volumes

 - Prioritize signals for pedestrians, cyclists and transit

-- Ensure that signal timing works for both commuters and slower walkers
+- Ensure signal timing works for both commuters and slower walkers

-- Convert non-driving or cycling space to sidewalk or island
+- Convert non-driving or cycling space to sidewalks or islands

 - Landscape or use sustainable materials for all spaces not used for walking, cycling, or driving

 Are you interested in other intersection designs?
 Register for our free Traffic Corner Tuesday webinars.